Things to consider before borrowing a reverse mortgage to delay collecting Social Security

 We released three new resources to help older homeowners learn what a reverse mortgage is and decide whether borrowing a reverse mortgage is right for them:

-- that explores the tradeoffs of borrowing a reverse mortgage loan in order to delay claiming Social Security
+- An issue brief that explores the tradeoffs of borrowing a reverse mortgage loan in order to delay claiming Social Security

-- designed to be used as a primer on reverse mortgages and to help homeowners considering a reverse mortgage prepare for their discussion with a HUD-approved housing counselor
+- A discussion guide designed to be used as a primer on reverse mortgages and to help homeowners considering a reverse mortgage prepare for their discussion with a HUD-approved housing counseling agency

 - A short video that provides key information about the features of a reverse mortgage